 It is possible.
 The sources of pollution outdoors can be due to vehicles, construction, industry emissions, etc. Indoor air can be polluted due to all the factor outdoors, as well as with some stuff that we keep indoors.

-For example, a lot of wooden things that we keep in our houses release Volatile Organic Compounds (VOCs) such as Benzene, Formaldehyde, Xylene, Toluene, etc. Since most of the time out indoors are not well ventilated, at times, the air inside can be more polluted than the outisde air.
+For example, a lot of wooden things that we keep in our houses release Volatile Organic Compounds (VOCs) such as Benzene, Formaldehyde, Xylene, Toluene, etc. Since most of the time out indoors is not well ventilated, at times, the air inside can be more polluted than the outside air.

-Can indoor plants really purify air inside my house?
+Can indoor plants really purify the air inside my house?